ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

    .. code-block:: bash

             cd ~/python-pcl_ws/src/
-            catkin create pkg filter_call rospy roscpp
+            catkin create pkg test_pkg_python --catkin-deps rospy

 #.
 Check that your package was created:

    .. code-block:: bash

             ls

 We will not be including ‘perception_msgs’ as a dependency as we will not be creating custom messages in this course.
 If you wish for a more in depth explanation including how to implement customer messages, here is a good `MIT resource <http://duckietown.mit.edu/media/pdfs/1rpRisFoCYUm0XT78j-nAYidlh-cDtLCdEbIaBCnx9ew.pdf>`__ on the steps taken.

 #.
 Open *CMakeLists.txt*.
-You can open the file in Pycharm or Qt (or you can use nano, emacs, vim, or sublime).
-Uncomment line 23, and save.
+You can open the file in OT Creator (preferred) or PyCharm (or you can use nano, emacs, vim, or sublime).
+Uncomment line 19 or wherever you find "# catkin_python_setup() " and save.

    .. code-block:: bash

             catkin_python_setup()

+   Note: PyCharm can be installed from the **Ubuntu Software** application.

 Creating setup.py